Luminoid/blog/source/_posts/Apple-Audio-Frameworks-Complete-Guide.md

 AVFoundation's audio capabilities focus on media playback, editing, and export.

+### iOS 26 additions

+Three things the post-2025 reader should know:

+- **Spatial Audio recording.** `AVAssetWriter` can now record Spatial Audio directly.
+Audio-only apps can save to the new QuickTime audio format `.qta`, which carries multiple alternate-track groups (the same shape Spatial Audio files already use).
+- **Input list / source switching in AVKit.** New AVKit API surfaces the system's available audio inputs and lets the user switch sources from inside your app, replacing the manual `AVAudioSession.availableInputs` + custom-picker dance.
+- **Personalized Spatial Audio profile.** The `com.apple.developer.spatial-audio.profile-access` entitlement lets your app render against the user's personalized HRTF (set up in Settings via the TrueDepth camera).
+PHASE remains the framework for geometry-aware spatialization; the entitlement is the missing piece that lets it sound personalized.

 ### AVPlayer

 The primary player for URL-based audio and video: